-Thomas has supervised to completion a number of PhD projects, including on the hierarchy of norms in EU integration and the constitutional position of national parliaments in the EU legal order post-Lisbon.
-He welcomes enquires from prospective students with proposals within his areas of expertise.
+Thomas has supervised a number of PhD projects to completion, including theses on the hierarchy of norms in EU integration and the constitutional position of national parliaments in the EU legal order post-Lisbon.
+He welcomes enquires from prospective students with proposals on topics related to UK and EU constitutional law, comparative constitutional law and legal transplants.

 Prizes or Honours